-While it can be appealing to have additional money come into our bank account, there is a reason to be extremely wary of situations where the government offers money.
+While it can be appealing at first to have additional money come into our bank account, there is a reason to be extremely wary of situations where the government offers money.
+It is to understand the power that comes to a government that redistributes tax money.

 Money is becoming the root of modern regulation, allowing the government to regulate more than it could before.
 The Founding Fathers established a system of checks and balances to put limits in place on what the government could regulate, but money is proving to be a way to circumvent many of those limits.